3 Electrodynamics

 \[ \begin{align} ds^2 &= c^2dt^2 - dx^2 - dy^2 - dz^2 = \sum_{\alpha = 0}^{3}\sum_{\beta = 0}^{3}\eta_{\alpha, \beta}dx^{\left(\alpha\right)} dx^{\left(\beta\right)} = :\eta_{\alpha, \beta}dx^{\left(\alpha\right)} dx^{\left(\beta\right)} \end{align} \]

-Here, the Einstein's sum convention was introduced: Two identical indices, one of which is at the bottom and the other at the top, are summed.
-Now we start with the Lorentz transformation
+Here, the Einstein summation convention was introduced: one sums over two identical indices, one of which is at the bottom and the other at the top.
+For the Lorentz transformation, one now makes the ansatz

 \[ \begin{align} x'^{\left(\alpha\right)} = \Lambda_\beta^{\left(\alpha\right)} x^{\left(\beta\right)} + b^{\left(\alpha\right)}. \end{align} \]